 - Sanjeev Kapoor Academy

 - Numerology Academy

 - Luxury Connect Business School - Online Courses

-Whether you keep the same order or mix it all, ultimately you need to ensure that in order to have an awesome landing page, these 9 points need to be incorporated.
+Whether you keep the same order or mix it all, ultimately you need to ensure to have an awesome landing page, these 9 points need to be incorporated.
 Keep in mind that the structure must address information flow based on how a potential candidate would like to see it.
-Best way to do that would be to ask someone who matches the persona of your potential target market to look at the landing page section by section and ask them for their opinion.
+The best way to do that would be to ask someone who matches the persona of your potential target market to look at the landing page section by section and ask them for their opinion.
 Here’s a quick summary for you without the need to scroll up on the page: